 Wooster has a current, unconditional license (PWS OH8504512) to operate our water system.
 All operational personnel at the Wooster Water Plant are certified through the Ohio EPA Water Certification Program.
 The water supplied to your home meets or exceeds the established "Water Quality Standards" of the Federal Safe Drinking Water Act (SDWA).
 Feel free to call us for a tour of the water treatment plant.
 We welcome your questions and feedback about this Water Quality Report and any other questions or concerns you have about Wooster water.
-There were no plant volations in 2011.
-Consumer Confidence Reports of the past years are available by contacting the Water Treatment Plant or online at: http://www.woosteroh.com/reports.php.
+There was no plant volations in 2011.
+Consumer Confidence Reports of the past years are available by contacting the Water Treatment Plant.
 Since 1936, Wooster has continued a tradition of providing quality water to its citizens.
 We are working hard to continue that tradition of high quality, safe drinking water.
 Your help and support is always appreciated.